JiunJung/mano-machine/README.md

 ### code.txt

+You can learn mano machine's ISA at <https://en.wikipedia.org/wiki/Mano_machine>.

 |No.|Assembly code|machine code(hexadecimal)|description|
 |:---:|:---------:|:-----------------------:|:---------:|
 |0.|LDA 200|20C8|Move the data from 200 to AC (10 will be stored at AC)|